-The IAR DLIB Library provides the C and C++ library definitions that apply to embedded systems.
-For more information, see IAR DLIB Library, page 353.
+The DLIB runtime environment provides the C and C++ library definitions in the C/C++ standard library that apply to embedded systems.
+For more information, see DLIB runtime environment-implementation details, page 397.

 Note: Any use of these extensions, except for the pragma directives, makes your source code inconsistent with Standard C.